OctopusDeploy/docs/docs/insights/metrics.md

 position: 110
 ---

+The metrics are calculated in real time based on deployment completions.

 ## Deployment frequency

 The deployment frequency is the total number of successful deployments for a given time period.